• Skip to primary navigation

 The auger or spiral machine is a powerful machine that can remove large blockages with its rotating blades, which are pushed down the pipe by water pressure and torque.
 The user must operate this manual machine by hand to move it through the drainpipe until they reach the bottom of their sewer line, where they can then use another tool (such as an inspection camera) to see what obstacles are causing the issue.

-A plumber will use different ways to unclog a drain, depending on the location of the blockage.
+A plumber will use different ways to unclog a drain such as drain snaking scarborough depending on the location of the blockage.
 You should always call a professional when dealing with blocked drains because attempting DIY methods could result in further damage.

 Related Posts: